"It's not that I think I'm, the center of the universe.

 Lots of folks seem to throw around the word "ego" nowadays,

-and they seem to know what they're talking about.
+and they often look like they know what they're talking about.

 But then again, it often seems to us,